moshiko1988/js-modules-study/README.md

 any field that describes them.
 2. Installing: `npm install cors --save` will install the cors package and register it in your `package.json` file.
-3. Removing: `npm remove cors` will remove the package from disk and your `package.json` file.
+3. Removing: `npm remove cors` will remove the package from your project directory.

 NPM is also useful as a script runner; when we used `npm start` earlier, we were using it to run a script called 'start' written in our `package.json` file.